MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-update-and-deploy-using-GitHub-Action.md

 ---
 #  How to config pipeline, edit and push update through GitHub Action

-> [!NOTE]
-> This is a work in progress

-We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.
+You can use any of the [Azure Developer CLI template](azure-dev-cli-templates.md) for this walkthrough.
+We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).

 By now, you should have your Azure resources provisioned and application deployed.
 If not, follow the steps in [get-started](get-started.md).

 ## Set up DevOps pipeline using `azd pipeline`